zachhoulton/embedded-final-project/README.md

 ## Overview

-**Starfighter** is a 3D space shooter inspired by *Star Wars*, built from scratch on the MSPM0 microcontroller platform.
+**Starfighter** is a 3D space shooter inspired by Star Wars, built from scratch on the MSPM0 microcontroller.
-All rendering, controls, sound, and gameplay are implemented using low-level embedded C — no external game engine required.
+All rendering, controls, sound, and gameplay are implemented using embedded C, meaning no external game engine is required.

 ---